c-blake/lc/README.md

 `struct stat` and deep file header inspection and the type space explodes both in kinds & independent sub-kinds/dimensions (stripped|not, 32|64-bit, etc.).

-Only end users can prioritize use of precious few output dimensions.
+Only end users can prioritize use of precious few output layers.
 To aid this use, `lc` users can configure file kinds to pair with picked poisons of output traits.[^2]

-This may sound daunting, but many highlighting systems follow this model - e.g. a misspelled word bolded inside an elsewise colorized source code comment.  `lc` simply models this structure explicitly to try to enable better allocation over more dimensions than just the 2 (misspelling,comment) due to diverse file types.
+This may sound daunting, but many highlighting systems follow this model - e.g. a misspelled word bolded inside an elsewise colorized source code comment.  `lc` simply models this structure explicitly to try to enable better allocation by end users over more dimensions than just the 2 (misspelling, comment) due to diverse file types.
 Most briefly, `lc` aids "aligning" rendered output traits with classified input traits.

 Configurability
 ===============